 The tree images were cut from patterned paper, and also from kraft card stock.
 I layered these using Art Glitter Glue as my adhesive.
 This gave the trees and almost “chipboard” impact that I really liked.

 The little hearts were made using the basic shapes from Cricut Design Space.
 I cut these with glitter card stock and mounted them to the trees.
 You could use glue dots, glue or another little piece of foam tape.
-I just love how much dimension these have.
+I just love the dimension these have.

 Adding some cute twine adds another texture and gives these a homespun, yet elegant, look.
 So simple!

 Thanks for joining me today on Say it With Simplicity.
-I hope this tutorial inspired you to get our your Cricut and create something for your family and friends today!
+I hope this tutorial inspired you to get out your Cricut and create something for your family and friends today!